 You may have guessed that name bateau is French.
 It simply means boat.

-In some southern states, especially in Cajun communities that maintain their French heritage, the term bateau is used to refer to a wide variety of different flat bottom boats, including Jon boats, and they are still very popular today.
+In some southern states, especially in Cajun communities that maintain their French heritage, the term bateau is used to refer to a wide variety of different flat bottom boats.
+These boats include Jon boats.

 In the USA, Canada and some parts of Europe a canal boat can be any type of shallow draft vessel used in canals.